jakevdp/cython_template/README.md

-# cython_template
+# Package Template for a Project Using Cython

-Package template for a project using Cython
+This is a simple package template for a project using Cython.

+This is set-up so that on build, all ``*.pyx`` sources are cythonized and compiled automatically.